jmahler/socket-examples/oneftp/README.md

     $ ./oneftp_client localhost in.dat

 When the file is transferred both the server and client exit.
-And the output file should be identical to the inputfile.
+And the output file should be identical to the input file.

     $ md5sum *.dat
     5bd3f31b788354d533814ae9b225a4e2  in.dat
     5bd3f31b788354d533814ae9b225a4e2  out.dat
     $

 The chunk size is configurable by setting the macro BUFSIZE in each of the source files.
 Timing tests can be run to